Sunwise: Scottish culture

+The use of the sunwise circle was also traditional in the Highlands during Christian pilgrimages in honour of St Máel Ruba, particularly to the shrine where he is said to have established a hermitage upon Isle Maree.

 "Deosil" and other spellings

 Wicca uses the spelling deosil, which violates the Gaelic orthography principle that a consonant must be surrounded by either broad vowels (a, o, u) or slender vowels (e, i).
-The Oxford English Dictionary gives precedence to the spelling "deasil", but also acknowledges "deiseal", "deisal", and "deisul".
+The Oxford English Dictionary gives precedence to the spelling "deasil", which violates the same principle, but acknowledges "deiseal", "deisal", and "deisul" as well.

 Other cultures

 This distinction exists in traditional Tibetan religion.
 Tibetan Buddhists go round their shrines sunwise, but followers of Bonpo go widdershins.
 The former consider Bonpo to be merely a perversion of their practice, but Bonpo adherents claim that their religion, as the indigenous one of Tibet, was doing this prior to the arrival of Buddhism in the country.

 The Hindu pradakshina, the auspicious circumambulation of a temple, is also made clockwise.

-A similar preference may inform the left-hand drive found in England, India, and Japan.
-Any temple or shrine in the middle of a road must be passed to its left.